sacherjj/CasperLabs/docs/CONTRACTS.md

 **Calling a stored contract by name**

-For convenience, a contract address can be associated with a name in the context of user's account.
+For convenience, a contract address can be associated with a name in the context of a user's account.

 Typically this is done in the same contract that calls `store_function`.
 In the example below